KrisNathan/ddd-typescript-car/README.md

 Toyota

-Also no black magic allowed (decorators)
+Also no magic allowed (decorators)
 - They don't exist in many languages
 - They hide things that probably shouldnt be hidden in the first place